Roshven: History

 Historically, the hamlet was named Irin.
 Ranald Macdonald, younger brother of Donald Macdonald 4th of Kinlochmoidart, was granted the tack of Irin from Clanranald in 1749.
 According to the 1841 census, the main house by the burn was occupied by a Mary Anderson, originally from Kinlochailort.
 In 1854, Jemima Blackburn, an artist, and her husband, Hugh Blackburn, professor of mathematics at the University of Glasgow, bought the Roshven Estate, from Doctor Donald Martin of the Beallach family.
 Blackburn was noted for capturing the area's scenery, flora and fauna in her nationally famous illustrations.
 She was particularly adept at painting birds and flowers.

 Roshven Estate covered some 4500 acres.
 They subsequently renovated the Georgian house in the hamlet.
-Their homes in Glasgow and at Roshven became a focus for visits from some of the most celebrated figures of the century including John Ruskin, Sir John Everet Millais, Anthony Trollope, the Duke of Argyll, Benjamin Disraeli, Lord Lister, Professor Helmholtz, Lord Kelvin and James Clerk-Maxwell, Jemima's first cousin.
+Their homes in Glasgow and at Roshven became a focus for visits from some of the most celebrated figures of the century including John Ruskin, Sir John Everett Millais, Anthony Trollope, the Duke of Argyll, Benjamin Disraeli, Lord Lister, Professor Helmholtz, Lord Kelvin and James Clerk-Maxwell, Jemima's first cousin.

+Roshven was originally intended to be the terminus for the Mallaig Extension Railway.
+Opposition from landowners resulted in the West Highland Line being constructed to Mallaig instead, with the railway opening in April 1901.
+Roshven has therefore never been served by railway.

 On 12 January 1894, around 11.50 pm, the aftershock of an earthquake measuring 4 on the Richter scale was experienced at Roshven and the settlements of Arisaig and Glenmoidart.